dmorinya/dmorinya.github.io/_publications/dascivio.md

 production (in the terms stated in this project, i.e., for the detection of features as good predictors of gender-based violence) so far, even though both contain a wealth of rich and accurate information.
-In terms of methods development, for the purpose of underreporting estimation, we will extend recently proposed models based on longitudinal data analysis3,5 to analyze whether the incidence of the reported cases of gender-based violence has been underreported, as well as to estimate the frequency and intensity of the underreporting issue (specific objectives O1. and O2.).
+In terms of methods development, for the purpose of underreporting estimation, we will extend recently proposed models based on longitudinal data analysis to analyze whether the incidence of the reported cases of gender-based violence has been underreported, as well as to estimate the frequency and intensity of the underreporting issue (specific objectives O1. and O2.).
 This model will be extended in different ways: Firstly, we will consider a time-varying underreporting scenario, i.e., we